How To Avoid Holiday Weight Gain

 If you're going to an event where dinner is served, you'll want to fill your plate with a single layer.
 You see, you'll still be enjoying the foods that are served, but if you're not stacking your plate sky-high, you will also be exercising the portion control that I mentioned earlier.
 While you may want to enjoy some of the rich foods that will be served, be sure to also add fresh fruits, vegetables and shrimp cocktail to help you fill up before you can eat too much of the "bad" food.

-Also, if you should drink alcohol, limit your intake of this, as well.
-You see, once you start drinking you're less likely to have control - or care to have control, for that matter - over the foods you put in your mouth.
+Also, if you should drink alcohol, limit your intake.
+That's because once you start drinking you're less likely to have control - or care to have control - over the foods you put in your mouth.

-If you find that you're eating a little bit more than usual, simply exercise a bit to burn some extra calories.
+If you find that you're eating a little bit more than usual, simply exercise to burn some extra calories.
 Weight training is a great way to build muscle and burn extra calories.

 I'm all for having fun and eating holiday treats during this wonderful time of the year, but it's so important to remember to do so in moderation.
 If you can put these simple reminders into gear you're sure to have a fulfilling holiday season without all of the extra weight.
 Remember, don't stress over what you eat, rather enjoy holiday treats by using portion control.